GoInterject/GoInterject.github.io/wAbout/Inventory-Reports.md

 ### Alternate Inventory Example

 Now you will use a report that shows all the categories and their details in one sheet, without having to drill back and forth between the two sheets.
-To accomplish this, you are going to use InvByCategory_WithDetails.
+To accomplish this, you are going to use InvByCategory_WithDetail.

 **Step 1:** You need to open the WithDetails tab.